epfl-lasa/wp5-metal-additive-common/wp5-mam-tasks/README.md

 - **scripts -** python scripts, for now only a script to publish toy data, given in the config folder
 - **src -** source files
 - **test -** a test file to check if the waypoint parser is giving expected results, based on test data

+## Limitations

+- Safety and error handling from the laser management FSM
+- As to implement the stop / pause / kill calls from RobétArmé task manager and handle them correctly on the robot side.
+Currently the robot is firstly finishing its current trajectory which is not the correct behavior when shutting it down.

 ## Maintainers